hanaaden/Python-Tasks/Theory/Linked_List.md

 self.next is the pointer/reference to the next node in the list.

 Initially, we set it to None because when the node is created, it’s not connected to anything yet.

+## Insertion of linked list

+so when we need to add a new node any where in the list so we need insertion of linked list

+to insert a new node at the front we create the new node and